 7. Meet the extended family relatives: Meet the uncles, aunts, cousins, family's close friends and other relatives that can be your age.
 Meeting people of your age will help you to socialize and ample your chances to go out and explore more.

 8. Stay in touch: The best you can do when living with a host family is to tell your whereabouts every time you go out.
 Make sure you tell them where you are going, whom you are going with and what time you will return back.
 It is just a safety measure in case of an emergency and to avoid causing any stress to the family.

 ENJOY AS MUCH AS YOU CAN: Living with a Peruvian host family is a rewarding experience.
 Remember that you are not alone, we are a team and we will hold your back. it is temporary, enjoy every minute of it.

 Volunteers do not pay for work.
 The program fee is requested for the service of the unforgettable international volunteering experience VolunTeach Peru organizes for you; we do it as pleasant as you deserve.
-Our programme fee is fair, conscious and covers most of your travel essentials; meals and accommodation, as well as the support and supervision in Peru you deserve to make sure, your stay is as pleasant and safe as you desire.
+Our programme fee is fair, conscious and covers most of your travel essentials; meals, accommodation and the support you deserve to ensure your stay in Peru is as pleasant and amazing as you deserve.